CosAnca/static-io/README.md

 #### Scripts

-You can write pieces of functionality with CoffeeScript or JavaScript.
+You can write pieces of functionality with JavaScript.

 Using `gulp-include` makes inclusion of files a breeze.
 Enables functionality similar to that of snockets / sprockets or other file insertion compilation tools.